parallel-php/parallel-task/README.md

 ```

 Technically, the library is splitted into three parts:
 - Queue module.
 Handles queue implementation details.
-From outside, it contains a public interface `Queue` and the input/output entities from it's methods: `InputMessage`, `InputMessageIdentifier` and `OutputMessage`.
+From outside, it contains two public interfaces `PublishQueue` and `ConsumeQueue` and the input/output entities from it's methods: `InputMessage`, `InputMessageIdentifier` and `OutputMessage`.
   * `putInput` receives an `InputMessage` and store it for processing
   - `submitInput` receives an `InputMessage`, store it for processing and returns and `InputMessageIdentifier` for fetching the result.
+  - `getOutput` receives an `InputMessageIdentifier` and returns the `OutputMessage` result for it.
+It's blocking until the result is available.
   - `run` receives a callable.
 It should fetch an `InputMessage`, run to callable with it as an input and stores the received `Output`.
-  - `getOutput` receives an `InputMessageIdentifier` and returns the `OutputMessage` result for it.
-It's blocking until the result is available.

 - Task module.
 Uses Queue module adding a layer of `Task` implementation.
 From the outside, it has two classes with two interfaces: `TaskScheduler` and `TaskRunner` each of them used for scheduling a task for asynchronous run and respectively running tasks asynchronously.